TedHusted/awake/awake.md/awake.md

 	“But it all fits,” says Tate.
 “Code authored by an Admin account is attributed to someone else.
 Then, accidents happen to the two people who knew about it.”

-	Noah asks, “An entity that can alter media and fly drones, makes an unauthorized change to the Pulse SI, and then covers it up when the change is found out?”
+	Noah asks, “An entity that can alter media and fly drones?
+An entity that can make an unauthorized change to the Pulse SI? — Then covers it up when the change is found out?”

 	“Something like that,” says Tate, “but why?”